navi-04/Issue-change-log/issue-change-log-cui/documentation/09-security-privacy.md

 # Security and Privacy

-This document provides comprehensive information about security measures, data privacy, and compliance considerations for the Issue Change Log app.
+This document provides comprehensive information about security measures, data privacy, and compliance considerations for the Advanced Work Item log app.

 ## Table of Contents